NOTE: Our area is undergoing a re-organization and expansion through the 2016-17 school year.

-Having a demographically diverse campus community is educationally important (cf. Gurin for University of Michigan), and was the focus of much quality scholarship and programming in US higher education through the second half of the Twentieth Century, especially around sex/gender and race/ethnicity.
+Having a demographically diverse campus community is educationally important (cf. Gurin for University of Michigan), and continues to be the focus of much quality scholarship and programming in US higher education, with application in the workplace, marketplace and civic involvement (eg, the legal professions).
 Such compositional diversity, including a much wider diversity of identities, is a necessary, but insufficient, element of Inclusive Excellence.

 Similarly, in-group time (affinity-based organizations and events) is also helpful to many, as a familiar source of comfort and support, especially to those in numerical and/or power minorities.

 However, using the well-known "salad" metaphor, it is not enough simply to have all the individual ingredients present in the kitchen; they must also come together for their still-distinct colors, textures and flavors to create an engaging and nourishing dish.
 Having diverse individuals learning, living and working on campus is little more than cosmetics, if they do not interact across identities, or if their interaction is infrequent, superficial or outright negative.

 Therefore at DU, in addition to our work with specific, historically excluded populations, the Center for Multicultural Excellence also provides a variety of programs and services focused on preparing our community for and creating positive interactions across a wide variety of campus communities.

 We offer a wide variety of ongoing and occasional educational programs, including:

 - CO-LEADS regional social justice leadership summit (fall; students sponsored to attend)

 - Community Voices topical dialogue evenings (occasional)

-- Diversity Summit on Inclusive Excellence (spring) provides opportunities for sharing and learning about research, issues, identities and best/promising practices
+- Diversity Summit on Inclusive Excellence (winter) provides opportunities for sharing and learning about research, issues, identities and best/promising practices

 - Flick & Feed/Back pop culture movie discussions (each quarter, formerly Dinner & A Movie)

 - FORWARD : a facilitation training program, preparing students to lead various CME programs and presentations.

 - Training & Consulting services for students, employees, organizations, classrooms and offices (by request and open sessions).
 Includes Queer & Ally (Q&A) trainings